VOConvert

 Figure 21.

-1java -jar VOConvert.jar -convert vToa -input c:\votable
+1) java -jar VOConvert.jar -convert vToa -input c:\votable

 2) Enter the output directory c:\test